Psychiatry's Troubled search for the Biology of Mental Illness

 No reference or evidence is offered in support of this position.
 It looks like she halfheartedly inserted it to appease an editor or colleagues, or perhaps to deflect harassment from defenders of the pharmaceutical industry.The field's imperfect drugs continue not just to harm, but to save lives.

-With the above exception, Harrington's history of biopsychiatry is thorough and honest.
-Yet it contains a major flaw, namely silence on the coercion that the supposed "biology of mental illness" justifies.
-Her only mention of coercion is about psychiatric labeling that, she adds in parentheses, is sometimes used coercively.
+Harrington's history of biopsychiatry is thorough and honest except for the above and one more, very major flaw.
+She says almost nothing about the coercion that the supposed "biology of mental illness" justifies.
+Her only mention of coercion is in regard to psychiatric labeling that, she adds in parentheses, is sometimes used coercively.
 She says nothing at all about legislation and courts which not only allow with impunity, but even mandate mental health workers to inflict on helpless, hapless citizens injustices that if committed by anyone else would be called kidnapping, assault, poisoning, torture, rape, and manslaughter.